Setting up a Private Practice: Top Tips for Sole Trader Practitioners

 You also need to think about your own safety.
 In private practice you may be more vulnerable than if you were working with an organisation or an agency:

 - If you are going to be working alone in a building, even at home, keep a mobile phone close at hand (make sure it is on silent during sessions).

 9. Join a professional support network

 Working alone in private practice has a number of challenges including professional isolation, having no one to bounce ideas off and no organisational structure to fit neatly into.
-You can establish a professional support community, for example by joining a local psychotherapists or counsellors peer group.
+You can establish a professional support community, for example by joining a local peer group.
 They will help to support you in the development of your private practice as well as helping you to manage the issues arising from your client case load.
 You can also establish links with the local psychological therapy services network.
 This will help build your reputation locally and will also be useful for making and receiving onward referrals.